milanmdev/tplink-web-panel/README.md

 1. Run `git clone https://github.com/milanmdev/tplink-web-panel.git`

 2. Install dependencies via the `yarn install` command
-3. Rename the `.env.example` file to `.env` and fill out the information requested (TP-Link account email & password).
+3. Rename the `.env.example` file to `.env` and fill out the information requested (TP-Link account email & password, auth username & password [you can make these whatever you'd like]).

 ## Running the panel